Bracero Program: Wage discrepancies

-Reasons for bracero strikes in the Northwest
+Reasons for strikes in the Northwest

 One key difference between the Northwest and braceros in the Southwest or other parts of the United States involved the lack of Mexican government labor inspectors.
 According to Galarza, "In 1943, ten Mexican labor inspectors were assigned to ensure contract compliance throughout the United States; most were assigned to the Southwest and two were responsible for the northwestern area."
 The lack of inspectors made the policing of pay and working conditions in the Northwest extremely difficult.
 The farmers set up powerful collective bodies like the Associated Farmers Incorporated of Washington with a united goal of keeping pay down and any union agitators or communists out of the fields.
 The Associated Farmers used various types of law enforcement officials to keep "order" including privatized law enforcement officers, the state highway patrol, and even the National Guard.

 Another difference is the proximity, or not, to the Mexican border.
 In the Southwest, employers could easily threaten braceros with deportation knowing the ease with which new braceros could replace them.
 However, in the Northwest due to the much farther distance and cost associated with travel made threats of deportation harder to follow through with.
 Braceros in the Northwest could not easily skip out on their contracts due to the lack of a prominent Mexican-American community which would allow for them to blend in and not have to return to Mexico as so many of their counterparts in the Southwest chose to do and also the lack of proximity to the border.

 Knowing this difficulty, the Mexican consulate in Salt Lake City, and later the one in Portland, Oregon, encouraged workers to protest their conditions and advocated on their behalf much more than the Mexican consulates did for braceros in the Southwest.
 Combine all these reasons together and it created a climate where braceros in the Northwest felt they had no other choice, but to strike in order for their voices to be heard.